-Data loss prevention (DLP) is a strategy for making sure that end users do not send sensitive or critical information outside of the corporate network.
+Data loss prevention (DLP) is a strategy for making sure that end users do not send sensitive or critical information outside the corporate network.
 The term is also used to describe software products that help a network administrator control what data end users can transfer.

-Once DLP software tools have been deployed, an end user who accidentally or maliciously attempts to disclose confidential information that's been tagged will be denied.
-In addition to being able to monitor and control endpoint activities, DLP tools can also be used to filter data streams on the corporate network and protect data at rest.
+Adoption of DLP is being driven by insider threats and by more rigorous state privacy laws, many of which have stringent data protection or access components.
+In addition to being able to monitor and control endpoint activities, some DLP tools can also be used to filter data streams on the corporate network and protect data in motion.

 Related term: data loss